 A. A little competition never hurt

-Ever since the HAF badge started my clients work harder and cancel less workouts.
+Ever since the HAF badge started my clients began working harder and canceled less workouts.
 They all want to win.
 The result?
-They all reach their goals faster.
+They all reached their goals faster.

 B. Building an army

-The HAF badge acts to bring my clients together.
-I catch them chatting in the gym when I’m not around saying things like:
+The HAF badge acted to bring my clients together.
+I would catch them chatting in the gym when I’m not around saying things like:

 “Have you been HAF this month?”